 - 14.1.
 No programs or files should be loaded onto any device except by authorised ICT support personnel. - 14.2.
-It is recognised however that, on occasion, files will need to be transferred to storage media and where relevant, these should be virus checked first.

-- 14.3.
-Anti-virus software is installed on all workstations, portable devices and servers throughout the organisation. - 14.4.
-All files introduced to the organisation's system are automatically scanned and any infected files are quarantined until investigated further. - 14.5.
+It is recognised however that, on occasion, files will need to be transferred to storage media and where relevant, these should be virus checked first. - 14.3.
+Anti-virus software is installed on all workstations, portable devices and servers throughout the Association. - 14.4.
+All files introduced to the Association's system are automatically scanned and any infected files are quarantined until investigated further. - 14.5.
 A full scan of all local hard drives on all workstations and servers is scheduled weekly.
 Any workstation not switched on at the time of the scan will be scanned on the next occasion that the workstation is switched on. - 14.6.
 Anti-virus software updates are received automatically and will be applied automatically. - 14.7.
-Any users suspecting a virus infection on their workstation must report the situation immediately to the Chief Executive and must not continue to use the workstation until the issue has been resolved. - 14.8.
-Any concerns about software or emails on any machine should be reported to the Chief Executive - 14.9.
+Any users suspecting a virus infection on their workstation must report the situation immediately to the Chief Executive or the Finance & Corporate Services Manager and must not continue to use the workstation until the issue has been resolved.
+Such an incident is likely to be a Notifiable Event to the Scottish Housing Regulator. - 14.8.
+Any concerns about software or emails on any machine should be reported to the Chief Executive. - 14.9.
 Under no circumstances should any attempt be made to disable the anti-virus software on any hardware.